KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 * ⌨️ <doc:Essentials> - KeyboardKit comes with a many essential features, types and views.
 * 💥 <doc:Actions-Article> - KeyboardKit makes it easy to trigger character insertion, locale switching, etc.
 * 🤖 <doc:AI-Article> - KeyboardKit has tools that are required for AI-based features.
+* 📱 <doc:App-Utilities> - KeyboardKit provides app-specific utilities.
 * 💡 <doc:Autocomplete-Article> - KeyboardKit can perform on-device and remote autocomplete & autocorrect.
 * 🗯 <doc:Callouts-Article> - KeyboardKit can show input and secondary action callouts.
 * 🌈 <doc:Colors-Article> - KeyboardKit defines keyboard-specific colors.
-* 📱 <doc:Device-Article> - KeyboardKit provides device-specific utilities.
+* 🖥️ <doc:Device-Article> - KeyboardKit provides device-specific utilities.
 * 🎤 <doc:Dictation-Article> - KeyboardKit can perform dictation from the app and the keyboard.
 * 😀 <doc:Emojis-Article> - KeyboardKit defines an emoji type, categories, an emoji keyboard, etc.
 * ⌨️ <doc:External-Keyboards-Article> - KeyboardKit can detect and react to external keyboards.